In this article

 Breathing through the mouth typically happens during sleep.
-If a child already has a small upper jaw and mouth breathes, they have an even higher chance of developing a crossbite.
+If a child already has a small upper jaw and suffers from mouth breathing, they have a higher chance of developing a crossbite.

 Learn more about how to keep your kids' teeth healthy.

-Invisalign is the most effective, safe, and well-known brand of clear aligners.
-In short, aligners cover the entire biting surfaces of the upper and lower teeth, which allows a tooth in a crossbite to move freely without being affected by the opposing teeth.
+Invisalign is the most effective and well-known brand of clear aligners.
+Aligners cover the entire biting surfaces of the upper and lower teeth.
+This allows a tooth in a crossbite to move freely without being affected by the opposing teeth.

-The appliance fits over some back teeth in the upper jaw and a screw connects the device in the middle.
+The appliance fits over molars in the upper jaw, and a screw connects the device in the middle.
 To activate RPEs, you turn the screw a small amount every day.

 Patients connect rubber bands from the anchorage device on the braces to the frame.
-Reverse pull headgear shifts the upper jaw forward to align the teeth in the upper and lower jaws over time.
+Reverse pull headgear shifts the upper jaw forward.
+The goal is to align the teeth in the upper and lower jaws over time.

-In the most severe cases, jaw (orthognathic) surgery is used to treat underbites, overbites, crossbites, and advanced sleep apnea.
-During the procedure, an oral surgeon strategically moves the upper and lower jaws forward.
+Surgery is used to treat underbites, overbites, crossbites, and advanced sleep apnea.
+During the procedure, an oral surgeon strategically moves the upper and lower jaws.